-It is important that you understand the requirements that govern your specific immigration classification and to communicate with the University before taking part in activities that may negatively impact your legal status in the U.S. If you violate the terms of your status, you may need to take steps to regain legal status by applying for reinstatement through a review from the DSO and the Admissions Office.
+It is important for you to understand the requirements that govern your specific immigration classification and to communicate with the University prior to taking part in activities that may negatively impact your legal status in the U.S. If you violate the terms of your status, you may need to take steps to regain legal status through an application for reinstatement or through making a new entry to the U.S. Employment in the U.S.